bhochhi/howto-guide/README.md

 [Documenting](https://github.com/bhochhi/howto-guide/wiki) how to fix or solve any specific tasks or problem, whether its coding issue or operations.
 Should cover wide range of topics.

+[How to deal with Regex?
+Show with example.]
+Recently, I have to write validation logic to check if the given string matches with specified criteria.
+The best way to do this is to represent such criteria in regular expression.

 [Async and Await](https://github.com/bhochhi/howto-guide/wiki/Async-and-Await)

 [Troubleshooting using jmap](https://github.com/bhochhi/howto-guide/wiki/Troubleshooting-using-jmap)